grill-lab/OAT/offline/new_parsers.md

 ## 1. Creating the new parser class

+For the remainder of this document the parser will be assumed to be for `website.com` and called `WebsiteParser`.
+Substitute the name of the real website you want to add anywhere you see `website_parser` or `WebsiteParser` below (e.g. `allrecipes_parser` for an [allrecipes.com](https://www.allrecipes.com) parser).

 Once you've decided which website you want to add to the pipeline, create a new file called `<name of website>_parser.py` in the `offline/document_parsers/` directory.

 Inside this file, create a new Python class subclassing `AbstractParser` and add empty placeholders for the abstract methods: